BigDFT-group/ContainerXP/Mini-Protein/ReadMe.md

 ## Data Sets

-There are two data sets included, both which deal with the mini-protein system (1L2Y)[https://www.rcsb.org/structure/1L2Y].
+There are three data sets included, both which deal with the mini-protein system (1L2Y)[https://www.rcsb.org/structure/1L2Y].
 First, there is the `Size` dataset, which is the same protein, with a different size waterbox added to it.
 The second is the `TimeStep` dataset, which is the same protein, but we've taken different snapshots from a production MD run (each snapshot is 1ns apart).
+Finally there is the `Single` test data set.

 ## PDB To Fragment